How to become a DevOps engineer

 The DevOps engineer role is typically a senior position that demands extensive industry experience.
 Thus, employers might prefer candidates with a tertiary qualification in computer science or related fields and industry experience.

 Several career paths lead to becoming a DevOps engineer.
 Below is a common approach many DevOps engineers take.

 Step 1: Earn a bachelor’s degree

 Suppose you wish to become a DevOps engineer.
-In that case, the logical first step is earning a bachelor’s degree in a discipline related to math, computer science or electronics engineering, focusing on software development.
+In that case, the logical first step is earning a bachelor’s degree in a discipline related to math, computer science, or electronics engineering, with a focus on software development.

 Step 2: Earn a master’s degree:

 Completing a master’s degree in software development will help you advance your DevOps engineer career.
 You will learn skills in different aspects of software development, like coding and emerging technologies.

 If you are a working professional, consider an online master’s program to help balance your career and education.